Skip to main content

 Geyser is not Minecraft software and instead it is a proxy that allows bridging Bedrock Edition players to Java Editions servers.

-Cardboard (formerly Bukkit4Fabric) is a Fabric mod that adds support for the Bukkit plugins.
-Possibly not every plugin is supported, but some more popular, CoreProtect, Multiverse, and WorldGuard. are.
+Cardboard (formerly Bukkit4Fabric) is a Fabric mod that adds support for Bukkit plugins.
+Support for every plugin isn't guaranteed, but some more popular ones like CoreProtect, Multiverse, and WorldGuard are actively supported by the Cardboard devs.

 Checking your Server Version